THE SKILLS WE TEACH

 Learn more about our Career College of the Pacific Hawai’i Clinical Medical Assistant Program.

-Pharmacy technicians can practice in academic, community, and government settings, as well as in specialized fields like critical care, oncology, and pediatrics.
+Pharmacy technicians can practice in academic, community, and government settings, as well as specialized fields like critical care, oncology, and pediatrics.

 The Bureau of Labor Statistics reports that pharmacy technicians in Hawai’i earn a median annual salary of $40,960.
+Learn more about Career College of the Pacific’s Pharmacy Technician program and start your journey towards a rewarding career.